rempsyc/lavaanExtra/paper/paper.md

 ![](paper_files/figure-latex/nice_tidySEM-1.pdf)<!-- -->

-For the time being, `nice_tidySEM` only supports this three-level automatic layout, but more designs are in the works.
+For the time being, `nice_tidySEM` only supports this three-level automatic layout, but designs with more levels are in the works.
 In the meantime, when the model is more complex (or that we want to include items), it is necessary to specify the layout manually using a matrix or data frame, which allows a fine-grained control over the generated figure.